UK Mortgages for Expats in Spain

 Who Can Apply?
 (Eligibility Criteria)

-Understanding the eligibility standards is critical for UK expats living in Spain who are thinking about making use of a UK mortgage.
-The following customers are commonly eligible:
+Understanding the eligibility criteria is critical for UK expats living in Spain who are considering a UK mortgage.
+The following applicants are commonly eligible:

 UK Expats Living in Spain:

-UK citizens who have moved to Spain for retirement, work, or alternative motives.
+UK citizens who have moved to Spain for retirement, work, or other reasons.

 Foreign Nationals Residing in Spain: